Safari On A Full Stomach

 Ben Friedman, Cofounder of Homegrown Sustainable Sandwiches in Seattle, came to stay and lost his heart to the Shamba

-When my Maasai guide Lemaalo was 8 years old he was attacked by a charging Cape buffalo while herding his family’s cattle.
+When my Maasai Guide Lemaalo was 8 years old, he was attacked by a charging Cape buffalo while herding his family’s cattle.
 He hid high up in a tree, shaking with fear until the buffalo lost interest.
 That night he told his parents he didn’t want to tend to the animals anymore and begged them to send him to school instead.
 While his schooling started late it eventually landed him his dream job as a safari naturalist in the Maasai Mara, and it is not lost on him that the animal that tried to kill him as a child in turn gave his life great meaning as an adult.

 Guide Lemaalo

 In mid-November, I was lucky to catch the tail end of the Great Migration as it headed south back to the Serengeti.
 I was completely overwhelmed by the abundance of wildlife here.
-Expectations are usually dangerous when traveling, especially now that you can drive a tour bus straight to most of the remaining wonders of the world and hordes of tourists and piles of garbage are carefully cropped out of Instagram photos, but the Mara exceeded every expectation by a mile.
+Expectations are usually dangerous when travelling, especially now that you can drive a tour bus straight to most of the remaining wonders of the world and hordes of tourists and piles of garbage are carefully cropped out of Instagram photos, but the Mara exceeded every expectation by a mile.
 It is how I imagine the early settlers in North America felt when they first saw the endless herds of buffalo and elk, or the Columbia River teeming with so many salmon you could practically walk across it.

 The Mara is truly awe-inspiring.